Participant Info

 About Me

-Dr Meg Foster is an award-winning historian of banditry, settler colonial and public history, and a Research Fellow at the University of Cambridge.
-She has been awarded the Mary Bateson Research Fellowship (for Arts, Humanities and Social Sciences) from Newnham College at the University of Cambridge, from 2020 to 2023, to investigate the connections between British highway robbery and Australian bushranging.
-She has also been appointed a Visiting Fellow at the University of New South Wales to assist her in this endeavour.
-It was at UNSW that Meg received her PhD in History in March 2020.
+Dr Meg Foster is an award-winning historian of banditry, settler colonial and public history, who specialises in bushranging.
+She is a Chancellor’s Research Fellow at the University of Technology, Sydney, where she is investigating current attitudes to crime and policing through depictions of bushrangers, stock thieves and police from Australia’s past.
+Prior to this post, Meg held a Junior Research Fellowship at the University of Cambridge and was a visiting scholar at the University of New South Wales (UNSW).
+It was from UNSW that she received her PhD in History in 2020.

 Recent Publications